 Ian Watson, Managing Director of Altia Solutions, Chief Sponsors and Founding Partners of SOCEX

-Each event was given greater credibility, alongside the main brand, with the creation of several iconic images created to depict the main themes being discussed in each conference event.
+Each event was given greater credibility with several iconic hero images, crafted, to showcase the main themes of the event.

 Martin Jack, Managing Director of Think Different Events and Co-Founder of SOCEX